nerdsupremacist/GraphZahl/README.md

 - `GraphQLSchema`:  The root of any API
 - `GraphQLScalar`:  A singular value
 - `GraphQLEnum`: An simple enum that is RawRepresentable with String (so no associated values, sadly)

+As well as the extensions that enable you to get the most of GraphZahl alongside other common server-side libraries like Vapor and Fluent.

 ### GraphQLObject